aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to FODS via C# or Online App" h2=".NET API for PPSM to FODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities that make it an ideal choice for developers who need to work with different file formats.
+With Aspose.Total for .NET, you can easily convert PPSM file to FODS in two simple steps.

+The first step is to use Aspose.Slides for .NET to export PPSM to HTML.
+Aspose.Slides for .NET is a powerful library that enables developers to create, manipulate, and convert PowerPoint presentations within any .NET application.
+It provides a wide range of features and capabilities that make it an ideal choice for developers who need to work with PowerPoint presentations.
+With Aspose.Slides for .NET, you can easily export PPSM to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to FODS.
+Aspose.Cells for .NET is a powerful library that enables developers to create, manipulate, and convert spreadsheets within any .NET application.
+It provides a wide range of features and capabilities that make it an ideal choice for developers who need to work with spreadsheets.
+With Aspose.Cells for .NET, you can easily convert HTML to FODS.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to FODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+In conclusion, Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, you can easily convert PPSM file to FODS in two simple steps.
+Firstly, by using Aspose.Slides for .NET, you can export PPSM to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}